WICG/display-locking/explainers/hidden-content-explainer.md

 ## Backwards compatibility with the `hidden` attribute

-If a browser which doesn't implement this feature processes a `hidden=until-found` attribute, it will still apply the `display:none` style from the `hidden` attribute, which will still make the element hidden.
+If a browser which doesn't implement this feature processes a `hidden=until-found` attribute, it will apply `display:none` instead of `content-visibility:hidden`.
+This should make it visually appear the same on all browsers, but `content-visibility:hidden` still allows some parts of the element to be rendered: the [generated box](https://drafts.csswg.org/css2/#visibility) of the element.
-This provides desired behavior on browsers that do not support `hidden=until-found`.

-However, `content-visibility:hidden` will still allow some parts of the `hidden=until-found` element to be rendered: the [generated box](https://drafts.csswg.org/css2/#visibility) of the element.

 As a mitigation for this, the following CSS should be included in the user agent
 stylesheet: